What is Morton’s Neuroma?

 Sometimes a corticosteroid injection is required to help settle the inflammation surrounding the nerve.
 You should experience good pain relief with a steroid injection.
 However, there are some risks that you should discuss with your physio or doctor.

 PHASE II – Restoring Normal ROM & Posture

 As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your standard toe and foot joint range of motion and muscle length.

 Treatment may include joint mobilisation and alignment techniques, massage, muscle and joint stretches, taping, or orthotic.
 Your physiotherapist is highly skilled in the methods that will work best for you.

 PHASE III – Restore Normal Muscle Control & Strength

 Your foot posture muscles are vital to correct the biomechanics that led to the overload injury.
 Your physiotherapist will assess your foot posture muscles and prescribe the best exercises for you specific to your needs.

-PhysioWorks has developed a “Foot Posture Correction Program” to assist you in regaining your normal foot posture.
+PhysioWorks has developed a “Foot Posture Correction Program” to assist you in regaining your healthy foot posture.
 Please ask your physio for their advice.

 PHASE IV – Restoring Full Function

 During this stage of your rehabilitation is aimed at returning you to your desired activities.
 Everyone has different demands for their feet that will determine what specific treatment goals you need to achieve.
 For some, it is merely to walk around the block.
 Others may wish to run a marathon or return to a labour-intensive activity.
 Your physiotherapist will tailor your rehabilitation to help you achieve your own functional goals.